witrac/iot-embeddedc/README.md

 Embedded C Client Library - Gateways
 =====================================

-The *iotfclient* also be used as the gateway client for the IBM Watson Internet of Things Platform.
-We can use gateway client to connect to the platform, publish gateway events, publish device events on behalf of the devices, subscribe to both gateway and device commands.
+The `iotfclient` also be used as the gateway client for the IBM Watson Internet of Things Platform.
+We can use gateway client to connect to the Watson IoT platform, publish gateway events, publish device events on behalf of the devices, subscribe to both gateway and device commands.

 Initialize
 ----------

-There are 2 ways to initialize the *gatewayclient*.
+There are 2 ways to initialize the `iotfclient` as Gateway Client.

 ### Passing as parameters

-The function *initialize* takes the following details to connect as gateway client to the IBM Watson Internet of Things Platform service:
+The function `initialize` takes the following details to connect as gateway client to the IBM Watson IoT Platform service:

 -   client - Pointer to the *iotfclient*
 -   org - Your organization ID